 Wintertide holiday light show at Everett's Evergreen Arboretum

-But don't worry if you didn’t get any tickets or your budget this difficult year won’t allow for a pricey outing.
-Lots of Puget Sound–area cities are serving up free holiday light displays to brighten families’ winter nights — and spirits.
+All of the big Seattle-area holiday light shows are in full swing, but tickets are selling fast and some are a bit of a splurge.
+Don’t worry if you didn’t get any tickets or your budget won’t allow for a pricey outing.
+Lots of Puget Sound–area communities are serving up free holiday light displays to brighten our winter nights — and spirits.

-Mask up, bundle up and head out in the darkness to revel in the sparkling lights:
+Bundle up and head out in the darkness to revel in the beautiful light:

-North Sound families can take a lovely stroll through Everett’s Evergreen Arboretum, currently all dressed up and glowing in its Wintertide Lights.
+Wintertide Lights: North Sound families can take a lovely stroll through Everett’s Evergreen Arboretum, currently all dressed up and glowing in lights.
 Catch this display through Dec.
 31.

-This isn't an official city display, but the Olympic Manor neighborhood, just north of Ballard in northwest Seattle, is famous for its residents’ holiday lights efforts.
-We visited last night, and the homes are looking great.
+Olympic Manor neighborhood: This mid-century neighborhood just north of Ballard is famous for its residents’ holiday lights efforts.
 Some folks just drive the streets, but we recommend parking and walking.
-You won’t risk fender benders from drivers distracted by all the pretty lights, and you’ll get to look more closely at the amazing displays.
-Just remember to mask up and give plenty of space to others.
+You won’t risk fender benders from drivers distracted by all of the pretty lights, and you’ll get to look more closely at the amazing displays.

 Sammamish’s Timberline neighborhood: This Eastside neighborhood is known for residents who really deck out their homes in lights.
 Past years’ displays have included a Grinch House and the Polar Express Station.

 Editor’s note: This article was first published in 2020 and just updated for 2023.